 It can be easy to forget about pets in the course of preparing for and making a move, but it always pays to plan ahead.
 Above all, remember to do the following:

-- If your pet is excitable, or prone to motion sickness when traveling, ask your veternarian to prescribe medications.
+If your pet is excitable, or prone to motion sickness when traveling, ask your veterinarian to prescribe medications.

-- If you're traveling across the country, you can check on pet-friendly hotels at Petswelcome.com.
+If you're traveling across the country, you can look for pet-friendly hotels.